sagemath/sagewiki_to_gh-2022-10-10/days6/sprint/debian.md

 Debian status for packaging of SAGE:
 {{{
-- All new packages still need Description and Copyright information
+- All new packages still need Descriptions, Copyright information, and a fixed changelog
 - Several libdev packages should depend on the library versions. yes blas-20070724 no  cddlib-094b STATUS: package created; should be renamed to libcdd-dev